MASDXI/ethr-did-registry/README.md

 # Ethereum DID Registry

-This library contains the Ethereum contract code that allows the owner of an ethr-did identity to update the attributes that appear in its did-document.
-It exposes an API that allows developers to call the contract functions using Javascript.
+This library contains the Ethereum contract code that allows the owner of an `ethr-did` identity to update the attributes that appear in its did-document.
+It exposes an API that allows developers to call the contract functions using JavaScript.

 Use this if you want to interact directly with a deployed registry contract directly, or deploy a copy of the contract to another Ethereum network.

-A DID is an [Identifier](https://w3c.github.io/did-core/#a-simple-example) that allows you to lookup a [DID document](https://w3c.github.io/did-core/#example-a-simple-did-document) that can be used to authenticate you and messages created by you.
+A DID is an [Identifier](https://w3c.github.io/did/#a-simple-example) that allows you to lookup a [DID document](https://w3c.github.io/did/#example-a-simple-did-document) that can be used to authenticate you and messages created by you.

 It's designed for resolving public keys for off-chain authentication—where the public key resolution is handled by using